cmsdtoffline/DTTrendMonitoring/README.md

 - As a function of variables such instantaneous luminosity or PU where the variable range is fixed and you can increase the statistic using new files.
   - The code is run_FixedRange.C

+To save the plots in a web page incrCont.webFolder must be modifed with the right path and the file index.php that is in the folder named plot has to be copied in the same path.

 To run the code for the first option, please follow these steps:

 ```